Haiti: Airports

-Toussaint Louverture International Airport, located 10 km north-northeast of Port-au-Prince proper in the commune of Tabarre, is the primary transportation hub regarding entry and exit into the country.
-It has Haiti's main jetway, and along with Cap-Haïtien International Airport located near the northern city of Cap-Haïtien, handles the vast majority of the country's international flights.
+Toussaint Louverture International Airport, located 10 km north-northeast of Port-au-Prince proper in the commune of Tabarre, is the primary hub for entry and exit into the country.
+It has Haiti's main jetway, and along with Cap-Haïtien International Airport handles the vast majority of the country's international flights.
 Cities such as Jacmel, Jérémie, Les Cayes, and Port-de-Paix have smaller, less accessible airports that are serviced by regional airlines and private aircraft.
-Such companies include: Caribintair (defunct), Sunrise Airways and Tortug' Air (defunct).

-In 2013, plans for the development of an international airport on Île-à-Vache were introduced by the Prime Minister.
+In 2013, plans for the development of an international airport on Île-à-Vache were introduced by the prime minister.

+In May 2024, the airport reopened following three months closure following violence, and is expected to help ease a shortage of medications and basic supplies.

 Bus service

-Tap tap buses are colorfully painted buses or pick-up trucks that serve as share taxis.
+Tap tap buses are colorfully painted buses or pick-up trucks that serve as shared taxis.
 The "tap tap" name comes from the sound of passengers tapping on the metal bus body to indicate they want off.
 These vehicles for hire are often privately owned and extensively decorated.
 They follow fixed routes, do not leave until filled with passengers, and riders can usually disembark at any point.
 The decorations are a typically Haitian form of art.

-In August 2013, the first coach bus prototype was made in Haiti.